deviousdevops/ie-bank-2024/docs/product_owner.md

 **1. Multi-Account Management:**
 From the initial iteration, the system already supports basic CRUD (Create, Read, Update, Delete) operations for user accounts

 In this MVP, this functionality remains intact and is extended with introducing authentication, user registration, login, and account operation capabilities.
-Each user can have one or more bank accounts, each identified by a unique account number, and a user is also able to transfer funds between their accounts.
+Each user can have one or more bank accounts, each identified by a unique account number.

 **2. Administrator Portal – User Management (Admin Portal):**
 The MVP introduces an administrator portal designed for internal bank administrators, to provide a straightforward, secure management interface to maintain user integrity and respond to operational needs.